simonlehmann/Group3-Real-Estate-Site/README.md

 7. ERB Snippets (autocompletion for ERB snippets)
 8. Sass (syntax highlighting)
 9. Terminal (Shortcut to open terminal in project folder)
-10. ColorPicker (highlight a colour and the ctrl+shift+c and you get a colour picker that will replace the highlighted value with a hex colour value you selected......
+10. ColorPicker (highlight a colour and the ```CTRL + Shift + C``` and you get a colour picker that will replace the highlighted value with a hex colour value you selected......
 AWESOME)

 ## Server Information
 During the development of the application, it will be hosted on the Web24 VPS provided by Central Institute of Technology.
-> Login details will be provided
+> Login details will be provided here...

 This server will have the following capabilities:
 * Web Server (to host the application)
 * MySQL Server (to host the applications database)
 * Mail Server (to send emails from the bought-and-payed-for domain e.g no-reply@propertydome.com)

+## Now let's win this thing! :trophy: